-If a related person proposes to enter into such a transaction, arrangement or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our .
-The policy calls for the proposed related person transaction to be reviewed and approved by our audit committee.
+If a related person proposes to enter into such a transaction, arrangement or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our and approved by our audit committee.
 Whenever practicable, the reporting, review and approval will occur prior to entry into the transaction.
 If advance review and approval is not practicable, the committee will review, and, in its discretion, may ratify the related person transaction.
 The policy also permits the chairman of the audit committee to review and, if deemed appropriate, approve proposed related person transactions that arise between committee meetings, subject to ratification by the committee at its next meeting.
 Any related person transactions that are ongoing in nature will be reviewed annually.